rohit-taneja-redhat/rohit-taneja-redhat.github.io/_posts/2025-09-17-Rohit's-adventure-with-Kyverno.md

     policies.kyverno.io/minversion: 1.7.0
     policies.kyverno.io/description: >-
       Using the Cosign project, OCI images may be signed to ensure supply chain security is maintained.
-Those signatures can be verified before pulling into a cluster.
-This policy checks the signature of an image repo called ghcr.io/kyverno/test-verify-image to ensure it has been signed by verifying its signature against the provided public key.
-This policy serves as an illustration for how to configure a similar rule and will require replacing with your image(s) and keys.
+Signatures can be verified before pulling into a cluster.
+This policy checks the signature of an image repo called ghcr.io/kyverno/test-verify-image to ensure it has been signed, verifying against the provided public key.
+This example must be modified for your own images and keys.
 spec:
   validationFailureAction: enforce
   background: false